 How Fast Is My Internet?

-Of course, one of the first questions you ask yourself when assessing what internet speed you actually need is "How fast is my internet connection?"
-Particularly if you're experiencing lagging games or glitchy video streams, you may suspect you need faster service.
+Of course, one of the first questions you ask yourself when assessing what internet speed you actually need is "How fast is my average connection speed?"
+Particularly if you're experiencing lagging games or glitches while streaming video, you may suspect you need a faster average connection speed.
 There are many websites that can measure the download and upload rates of your internet connection.

 Related: How to Test Internet Speed